 Custom Foot Orthoses

-After your Initial Biomechanical Assessment involving a thorough posture, balance, movement and gait assessment, it may be indicated that Foot Supports or Orthotics would be of benefit to you.
+After your Initial Biomechanical Assessment involving a thorough posture, balance, movement and gait assessment, it may be indicated that Custom Foot Orthoses would be of benefit to you.

 It’s important to remember….
 ‘Not everyone needs orthotics’

-Foot Supports (Orthotics) are a device placed inside your shoes.
+Foot Orthoses are a device placed inside your shoes.
 They work by reducing the load in the pathological tissue.
-Whether that be an inflamed joint, a cranky tendon or a compressed neuroma, the Foot Supports reduce the load in the injured tissue allowing the tissue to begin to heal.
+Whether that be an inflamed joint, a cranky tendon or a compressed neuroma, the Foot Orthoses reduce the load in the injured tissue allowing the tissue to begin to heal.

-Foot Supports do not just work at the level of the foot, but can also produce an affect on your ankles, knees, hips and lower back.
+Foot Orthoses do not just work at the level of the foot, but can also produce an affect on your ankles, knees, hips and lower back.

 There is no one type of orthotic that is suited to all patients.
 Every human foot is different, even from left to right.
-Therefore if orthotics are recommended for you it is important that they are customised to your feet!
+Therefore if orthoses are recommended for you it is important that they are custom made for your feet!